shacharosn/CRE/README.md

 ## Additional files

-- ``extra_files``: Here are all kinds of files with which the data was built and the experiments were performed.
-These files are very unedited.
+- ``extra_files``: These are scripts and additional files which were used during the creation of the dataset, and for performing the various experiments in the paper.
+This is pretty much a "raw dump" of the files, without any attempt to make them friendly to external use.
+Use at your own risk.